ywiyogo/AssetFolio/docs/index.md

 ./AssetFolio
 ```

-In order to create an AppImage of the AssetFolio, run these commands after `make`:
+In order to create an AppImage of the AssetFolio, run these commands in the _build_ folder after executing `make`:

 ```
 make install DESTDIR=AppDir
-./createAppImage.sh
+../createAppImage.sh

 ```